DarkAlejoxD/DarkAlejoxD/README.md

 Your mission is to escape the train with the help of the skills she has learned along the way.

-**Genre:** 3D Platformer (Unity)
-- Play as Chiara, a little girl who is trapped on a magical train.
-Your mission is to escape the train with the help of the skills she has learned along the way.
+**Genre**
+- 3D platformer game developed in Unity.

+**Contribution**
+- Developed and tested the player controller using a FSM to handle different player states, and conducted functional, negative and exploratory tests for player abilities.
+- Created a tool to save and teleport to specific map locations optimizing level testing.

+**Insights**
+- Integrated FMOD for sound design and explored the Cinemachine Package for improved camera composition.

 ### [Osiris](Projects/Osiris/README.md)
 Osiris is a 2D puzzle-platformer that narrates the story of Isis, who Is looking for her lost husband.

 Embark on an adventure through a dungeon, solving puzzles and overcoming obstacles.

-**Genre:** 2D Puzzle-Platformer (Unity)
+**Genre**
+- 3D puzzle-platformer game developed in Unity.

+**Contribution**
- - Designed the player controller, portal mechanics, and level system.
+- Developed and tested the player controller, portal mechanics, level system and several hazards.

+**Insights**
-- Collaborated on task delegation and utilized Render Textures for optimization.
+- Collaborated with a programming partner, practiced task delegations, and gained experience with features like Render Textures.

--

-## Projects
+## Gamejams

 ### [Weight For It](Projects/Atka/README.md)
 Test your skills in this thrilling game show where every gram counts.